chris-vaz/chris-vaz/README.md

 - 💼 I'm a full-stack developer with a passion for building new things and being productive.

-- 🧠 Currently learning TypeScript and ASP.NET
+- 🧠 Currently mastering FastAPI and Flutter

 - 💻 I’m interested in solving challenging problems and building things that help connect people.